When is Stranger Things season 4 released on Netflix? What's going to happen?

 So it looks like a series four will definitely land on our screens eventually, but there’s no clue as to when.

-Netflix has not officially announced a release date for season four, most likely due to uncertainty around the coronavirus pandemic, but we can take a guess as to when season four may land on the platform.
+While Netflix has not officially announced a release date for season four, we know that all the scripts for season four have been written thanks to the Stranger Things writers’ Twitter account.

+The account, called Stranger Writers, tweeted a picture of all the scripts for the upcoming series, with the caption: “Stranger Things 4: the complete season #ST4.”

 As season one came out in July 2016, season two was released in October 2017 and season three came out in July 2019, if the Duffer brothers are following a pattern, RadioTimes.com predicts season four could be released around October.